Baidu brand protection: How to have smart marketing strategies in China

 Brand refresh checklist: How to know when it’s time to update

 Is your brand feeling old or out of touch?
-A brand refresh gives it new life while keeping what makes you special.
+A brand refresh breathes new life while keeping what makes you special.
 It updates your look and feel to connect better with your audience and keep up with market changes.
 Moreover, a refresh allows you to align your brand personality with your marketing strategy and improve your digital presence.

 Brand refresh vs rebrand - What’s the difference?